310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 That just means you’re growing up, too.
 Mhm, you’re now like a confident, reliable mom~♪

-Woah woah--!!
+Woah woah—!!
 Don’t shake the step ladder!!
-Oh no, no, no--!!
+Oh no, no, no—!!
 I’m sorry, I’m sorry!

 Please don’t be angry, Anzu-san!!
 You don’t speak when you’re mad, so it’s even more terrifying, y’know!?